 Kyoto - Hiroshima - Kyoto.
-This morning we depart for a full day sightseeing excursion to Hiroshima taking one of the fastest trains in Japan (the Nozomi Shinkansen) which reaches speeds of up to 300km on the route.
-Arriving to Hiroshima we visit the iconic A-Bomb Dome - one of the very few buildings left standing after the blast, Peace Park and Peace Park Museum all of which are a sobering reminder of Hiroshima’s devastating past.
+This morning we depart for a full day sightseeing excursion to Hiroshima, taking one of the fastest trains in Japan (the Nozomi Shinkansen) which reaches speeds of up to 300km on the route.
+Arriving to Hiroshima we visit the iconic A-Bomb Dome - one of the very few buildings left standing after the blast, the Peace Park and Peace Park Museum, which are a sobering reminder of Hiroshima’s devastating past.

 Overnight: Kyoto | Breakfast

 This morning we visit the stunning Zen Buddhist Temple of Kinkaku-ji, known as the Golden Temple which forms part of the Historic Monuments of Ancient Kyoto's World Heritage Site.
 The top floor of the two-story structure is completely covered in gold and sits beside a small lake where its beauty is reflected in the calm waters.
-After, we embark on a guided walking tour of the UNESCO listed Nijo Castle which was built by the first Tokugawa shogun in 1603, the exquisite castle is a wonderful example of Momoyama architecture.
+After, we embark on a guided walking tour of UNESCO Listed Nijo Castle, which was built by the first Tokugawa Shogunate in 1603, the exquisite castle is a wonderful example of Momoyama architecture.
 The later part of the afternoon offers free time for you to explore more of Kyoto's beautiful sites.

-We then make our way to Gion for a guided walk through the famed Geisha district.
-This evening we have tickets to the Miyako Odari geisha dances at the Minami-za theatre.
-Dinner tonight is at a Gion restaurant - keep a look out, as it's very possible to see Maiko (apprentice Geisha) dressed in beautiful kimono walking to and from their lessons.
+Later today we make our way to Gion for a guided walk through the famed Geisha District.
+This evening, we have tickets to witness the Miyako Odari geisha dances at the Minami-za Theater.
+Dinner tonight is at SODOH Higashiyama - keep a look out, as it's very possible to see Maiko (apprentice Geisha) dressed in beautiful kimono walking to and from their lessons.

 Overnight: Kyoto | Breakfast, Dinner

-During our stay, we have access to unlimited travel on nearly all the local modes of transport thanks to our Hakone Freepass card, from mountain buses, trams and switchback rail, to lofty cable cars.
-We'll also take a cruise across the picturesque Lake Ashi to Moto-Hakone to visit the Shinto Shrine of Hakone-jinja, where we are also be rewarded with the best views of Mt Fuji, Lake Ashi and the Red Torii Gate of Hakone.
+During our stay, we have access to unlimited travel on nearly all the local modes of transport thanks to our Hakone Freepass Card - from mountain buses, trams and switchback rail, to lofty cable cars.
+We'll also take a cruise across picturesque Lake Ashi to Moto-Hakone to visit the Shinto Shrine of Hakone-jinja, where we are rewarded with the best views of Mt Fuji, Lake Ashi and the Red Torii Gate of Hakone.
 Here we can also enjoy the relaxing experience of more hot springs.